FluxML/Flux.jl/docs/src/tutorials/gradient_zoo.md

 * Custom rules via `ZygoteRules.@adjpoint` or better, `ChainRulesCore.rrule`.

 * Returns nested NamedTuples and Tuples, and uses `nothing` to mean zero.
+Does not track shared arrays, hence may return different contributions

 !!! compat "Deprecated: Zygote's implicit mode"